chitianhao/ts-arg-parse/ArgParser.en.rst

 Create a parser
 ---------------
-The first step to use argparse is to create a parser.
+The first step to use ArgParser is to create a parser.
 The parser can be created simply by calling:

 .. code-block:: cpp